MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/getting-xsapi-to-sign-in.md

 }
 ```

-The callback function will grab the result from the server and then we will pass it to gameplay.
+The callback function will grab the result from the server to pass on to gameplay.

 ```cpp
 void CALLBACK XAL_TrySignInUserWithUI_Callback(_In_ XAsyncBlock* asyncBlock)